fiverr/public_charts/charts/karpenter_nodes/README.md

 | `nodegroups.{}.instances.*`    | Explicitly specify instances override, if using defaults specify `instances: {}` | `Map` | ✓ | ✓ |

 ### Headroom Configuration
 Headroom will create `pause` pods with requetss to just keep empty nodes up and ready for scheduling.
-This is useful for scaling up quickly when needed.
+This is useful for scaling up quickly when needed.<br>
 The pods will be configured with ultra-low priority, and will be terminated and recreated on new nodes to free them up for usage if needed.
 |  Key Name                      | Description | Type | Optional? | Optional Per NodeGroup? |
 | ------------------------------ | ----------- | ---- | --------- | ----------------------- |